 SYNGAP1

-Below is a summary for the SYNGAP1 gene observed in research publications.
+The information for this summary of SYNGAP1-related syndrome comes from research publications.
 This is not meant to take the place of medical advice.

 The online Gene Guide includes more information about SYNGAP1 such as the chance of having another child with this condition, behavior and development concerns linked to SYNGAP1-related syndrome or specialists to consider for people with this condition.
 Share this resource with family members or your clinical providers.